HSF/phoenix/guides/developers/event-display.md

   Contains functions for setting up all the options in dat.GUI menu.
 * [**`PhoenixMenuUI`**](../../packages/phoenix-event-display/src/managers/ui-manager/phoenix-menu/phoenix-menu-ui.ts)
   Contains functions for setting up all the options in Phoenix menu.

-It also has [**`PhoenixMenuConfigTypes`**](../../packages/phoenix-event-display/src/managers/ui-manager/phoenix-menu/config-types.ts) which provides types for Phoenix menu configuration.

 ### [`PhoenixMenuNode`](../../packages/phoenix-event-display/src/managers/ui-manager/phoenix-menu/phoenix-menu-node.ts)